4 of 5 portraits of William Hazlitt

 Artistsback to top

 - Saunders & Otley (active 1834-circa 1865), Librarians and publishers to the Queen.
-Artist associated with 1 portrait.
+Artist or producer associated with 1 portrait.

 Linked displays and exhibitionsback to top

 - British Artists in Rome: The John Partridge Sketchbook, 1823 - 27 (21 August 2010 - 27 March 2011)

 Current affairsWilliam Lovett founds the Working Men's Association, the precursor to Chartism, with the aim to achieving equal social and political rights between men of all classes.